fmarino-ipzs/eid-it-wallet-docs/docs/en/functionalities.rst

 **Thank you page**

 The thank you page is displayed after the User completes the Authentication process via their Wallet Instance.
-Its purpose is to prompt the User to proceed to the authenticated area of the Relying Party’s Touchpoint.
+Its purpose is to prompt the User to proceed to the authenticated area of the Relying Party's Touchpoint.

 Relying Parties SHOULD implement the thank you page provided in the Official  Resources.
 In any case: